 In light of the current COVID-19 situation, I’m taking this summer to explore more of our outdoor entertainment options.
 Lucky for us, our little area in Pennsylvania is full of excellent places to adventure in the great outdoors.
-To start off, I thought I would bring Mini and Angus to a few of the local pick-your-own farms for strawberries, cherries, blueberries, and more!
+To start off, I thought I would bring Mini and Brother to a few of the local pick-your-own fruit farms for strawberries, cherries, and blueberries!

 Note: Please visit each location’s site (linked if you click their name in caps) to find out their current pick-your-own situation.
 I’ll be updating this post as we visit more places, and picking seasons tend to be short, so make sure you bookmark or like the places you’d like to visit and be sure to get there on time next year if it’s already passed!